Approved by TSC 04/08/2020

 release branch that will track the

-main branches EdgeX repositories.
+master branches EdgeX repositories.
 In the future we will mark a specific release for long term support (LTS).
 When this happens we will have to branch off

-main in the EdgeX repositories and create a separate release stream for the LTS.
+master in the EdgeX repositories and create a separate release stream for the LTS.
 The suggestion at that point will be to branch off the

 release branch in

 cd-management as well and use this new release branch to track the LTS branches in the EdgeX repositories.